Kerstin Casparij: Manchester City

 On 26 July 2022, Casparij joined Women's Super League club Manchester City on a three-year deal.
 She was signed to replace Lucy Bronze.
 Casparij made her league debut against Chelsea on 25 September 2022.

 Along with Rico Lewis, Casparij was named as the club's PFA Community Champions on 24 May 2024.

+Casparij scored and was named player of the match in a 3–0 derby win over Manchester United in the WSL on 28 March 2026.

 International career

 Casparij has played for Netherlands youth teams in several age groups.
 She made her senior team debut on 22 October 2021 as an 83rd-minute substitute for Daniëlle van de Donk in a 8–0 win against Cyprus.

 On 31 May 2023, she was named as part of the Netherlands provisional squad for the 2023 FIFA Women's World Cup.

 Personal life

 Casparij is queer and a lesbian.
-As of 2025, she is dating a woman who she met on Tinder and does not work in football.
+As of 2025, she is dating Ruth Brown, a woman who she met on Tinder and does not work in football.

 Casparij is supportive of trans people, dedicating her goal in the 20 April 2025 match against Everton to "all my trans siblings, who’ve had an incredibly tough & heartbreaking week", in the wake of the UK Supreme Court judgement in For Women Scotland Ltd v The Scottish Ministers.
 In September 2025, she became a patron of the LGBT Foundation and will help with fundraising for safe spaces for queer women in the community.